dbalgoma/ChromAsym/README.md

    Asymmetry Factor Calculation: Provides a simple function to calculate the asymmetry factor, an important metric in chromatography for peak evaluation.
    Visualization: Offers plotting functions to visualize chromatographic peaks and their asymmetry.

+## Limitation

+It is only applicable to single peaks

 ## License

 ChromAsym is released under the GNU General Public License Version 3.
 See the LICENSE file for more details.